msi-ris/Tutorials/rnaseq_cmd.md

 <div class="info" markdown="1">

-If you are working on a **funded collaboration** with RIS, we can perform the MD5 sum calculation step for you!
+If you are working on a **funded collaboration** with RI Bioinformatics, we can perform the MD5 sum calculation step for you!

 </div>